HopperLogger/HopperRender/README.md

 </div>

 # HopperRender
-An optical flow frame interpolator with DirectShow integration that allows you to watch any local media file in 60 fps.
+An optical flow frame interpolator with DirectShow integration that allows you to watch any local media file at the native refresh rate of your monitor.
-This is my first DirectShow and CUDA project.
+This is my first project using DirectShow and CUDA, which has now transitioned to OpenCL for better cross-platform compatibility.
 The goal is to achieve pretty decent frame interpolation with a variety of user customizable settings.
 The filter can be added to a DirectShow media player like MPC-HC or MPC-BE.
 > Please note that this project is no longer in development and is superseded by my [mpv frame interpolator](https://github.com/HopperLogger/mpv-frame-interpolator).
-The newest improvements and cross-platform OpenCL version can be found there.
+However, I will occasionally port significant improvements over to this project.

 ## Features
-- Realtime frame interpolation of any source framerate to 60fps
+- Realtime frame interpolation of any source framerate to the native refresh rate of your monitor
 - Compatible with HDR video _(usage of madVR recommended)_
 - All resolutions _(even DVDs and 4K Blu-rays)_ are supported
 - No installation or internet connection required
+- Cross-platform compatible with most NVIDIA and AMD cards
 - Warps frames in both directions and blends them for the smoothest experience
-- User customizable settings to adjust the quality and performance of the interpolation
+- User customizable settings to adjust the quality and presentation of the interpolation
 - HSV Flow visualization lets you see the calculated movements of objects in a scene
 - Automatically adjusts internal settings to match the PC's performance
 - Compatible with madVR, Enhanced Video Renderer, MPC-Video Renderer, and more
 - Automatically detects the source frame rate (as well as playback speed) and disables interpolation if not needed
-- Automatic scene change detection to prevent them from being interpolated
 - Small Exporter GUI lets you render videos files with HopperRender

 ## How to get started?
 To use this filter, you need to use a DirectShow player like [MPC-HC](https://github.com/clsid2/mpc-hc/releases) or [MPC-BE](https://sourceforge.net/projects/mpcbe).

-This filter uses the CUDA API and requires a NVIDIA GPU (GTX 950 or newer).
+If you decide to use MPC-BE, please install [LAVFilters](https://github.com/Nevcairiel/LAVFilters/releases) and add the _LAV Video Filter_ to your filters in the player settings.
+This will ensure proper compatibility with HopperRender.

 The usage of [madVR](https://www.videohelp.com/software/madVR) is recommended, but not necessary.

 ### Installation